AxionCompany/functions/README.md

-# Oxian Functions
+# Oxian.js

-Oxian Functions is a full-stack development framework designed to simplify the process of developing applications.
+Oxian.js is a full-stack development framework designed to simplify the process of developing applications.
 It leverages JavaScript (JS) and ES Modules, supporting both backend modules and front-end React components, with automatic routing and rendering.
-Oxian Functions runs on the Deno runtime, eliminating the need for npm package management (but still compatible with it).
+Oxian.js runs on the Deno runtime, eliminating the need for npm package management (but still compatible with it).

 ## Quick Start
-Get started with Oxian Functions in a few simple steps:
+Get started with Oxian.js in a few simple steps:

 Create a simple React page: